urbanspr1nter/nesthing/docs/PPU.md

 As briefly mentioned earlier, each background tile is made up of a high byte, and a low byte for pixel content.
 A tile is `8x8` pixels, and each within this 8x8 grid, is represented by a high tile byte, and a low tile byte -- giving a total of 16 bytes to represent a background tile.

-This string of 16 bytes can be found in the location of the CHR-ROM in memory.
+This string of 16 bytes can be found in the location of the CHR data in memory -- these are found in addresses `$0000` to `$1FFF`.
 However, the NES does not draw these 16 bytes directly to represent a background tile.
 That would be completely wasteful.

-Instead, the NES keeps a single copy of these background tiles, and ultimately references them within a nametable.
+Instead, the NES keeps a **single** copy of these background tiles, and ultimately references them within a nametable.
 A `nametable` is a chunk in memory intended to represent the current frame of background tiles which the NES is currently rendering.

 Each byte in the nametable is intended to represent a background tile.
 Since the NES resolution is `256x240`, we can compute the tile resolution of the nametable like so: